schmidt-software/KeenWrite/docs/typesetting.md

 1. Download the <a href="https://github.com/DaveJarvis/keenwrite-themes/raw/main/theme-pack.zip">theme-pack.zip</a> archive.
 1. Extract archive into a known location.
-1. Start the text editor.
+1. Start the text editor, if not already running.
 1. Click **Edit → Preferences**.
 1. Click **Typesetting**.
 1. Click **Browse** beside **Themes**.